microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

   This method can be chained, similar to `Reason`.
 - `ReasonIf(<string> path, <bool> condition, <string> text, params <object[]> args)` - Replaces the reason if the condition is true.
   This method can be chained, similar to `ReasonFrom`.
+- `PathPrefix(<string> path)` - Adds a path prefix to any reasons.
+  This method can be chained.
+  For usage see examples below.
 - `GetReason()` - Gets any reasons currently associated with the failed result.
 - `Complete()` - Returns `$True` (Pass) or `$False` (Fail) to the rule record.
   If the assertion failed, any reasons are automatically added to the rule record.